qiime2/amplicon-docs/docs/how-to-guides/install.md

 (install)=
 # How to install QIIME 2

-For now, refer to the [QIIME 2 2024.10 install documentation](https://docs.qiime2.org/2024.10/install/).
+(install-pointer)=
-All installation related content will be transitioning to the [QIIME 2 Library](https://library.qiime2.org).
+To install the amplicon distribution of QIIME 2, refer to the [instructions on the QIIME 2 Library](https://library.qiime2.org/quickstart/amplicon).